LIke us on facebook to stay up to date and lend support

 April 2012 Final Concept Report on the Westwood Neighborhood Greenway (aka Westwood-Expo Botanical Water Garden) between Westwood Boulevard and Overland Avenue in West Los Angeles.

-Click the links below to find out how the Westwood-Expo Botanical Water Garden can meet all four of the Expo Greenway Goals:
+Click the links below to find out how the Westwood Greenway can meet all four of these Goals:

 Conservation: Ballona Creek’s “tributaries” cross the ROW, where water can be cleaned while sustaining a restored native plant ecosystem.
 The Botanical Water Garden would divert dry‐weather flow (spring water, mixed with urban runoff) from the Overland Avenue storm drain to treat up to 4000 acres dry-weather runoff.
 Diverted water will be lifted to the stream on the south side of the Expo light rail (South Stream), and run through a culvert under the tracks to the north side (North Stream).
 During the 3-4 hours of being liberated from the storm drain, water would be cleaned through physical and biological treatment, as it flows through various plant communities and soil media and is exposed to the Sun’s ultraviolet light.